 You can create alternate keys programmatically or by using the customizations tools.
 For more information about using the customization tools, see Define alternate keys using Power Apps.

 To define alternate keys programmatically, you first have to create an object of type EntityKeyMetadata (or use EntityKeyMetadata EntityType if working with Web API).
 This class contains the key columns.
 Once the key columns are set, you can use

 CreateEntityKey to create the keys for a table.
 This message takes the table name and

 EntityKeyMetadata values as input to create the key.

 You should be aware of the following constraints when creating alternate keys:

-Valid attributes in key definitions
+Valid columns in key table definitions

-Attribute Type Display Name DecimalAttributeMetadata Decimal Number IntegerAttributeMetadata Whole Number StringAttributeMetadata Single line of text DateTimeAttributeMetadata Date Time LookupAttributeMetadata Lookup PicklistAttributeMetadata Option Set
+Column Type Display Name DecimalAttributeMetadata Decimal Number IntegerAttributeMetadata Whole Number StringAttributeMetadata Single line of text DateTimeAttributeMetadata Date Time LookupAttributeMetadata Lookup PicklistAttributeMetadata Option Set

 Valid key size